lando/lando/docs/config/pantheon.md

 Lando will look for a [`pantheon.yml`](https://pantheon.io/docs/pantheon-yml/) (and/or `pantheon.upstream.yml`) in your app's root directory and will globally install whatever `drush_version` you've specified there.
 However, it will not go below Drush 8.
 This means that if you've specified Drush 5, Lando will still install Drush 8.

 If this has not been specified then we will globally install the [latest version of Drush 8](http://docs.drush.org/en/8.x/install/) unless you are running on `php 5.3` in which case we will install the [latest version of Drush 7](http://docs.drush.org/en/7.x/install/).
-For Backdrop sites we will also install the latest version of [Backdrop Drush](https://github.com/backdrop-contrib/drush).
+For Backdrop sites, we will also install the latest version of [Backdrop Drush](https://github.com/backdrop-contrib/drush).

 This means that you should be able to use `lando drush` out of the box.
 That said, you can [easily change](#configuration) the Drush installation behavior if you so desire.